vivoconference/vivo2020/faq.md

 Yes, all conference sessions and materials will be in english.

+#### Will all sessions be recorded?

+Yes, our intent is to record all sessions.
+Information regarding recordings will be available on the web site following the conference.

 ####  Can I screen share during my talk?

 Yes.
 Zoom supports screen sharing.
 Please be sure to practice so that fonts and colors are visible to others.